 He came up with this term when he shared the relationship arrangement he has with his long-term partner.
 The two practice monogamy, but have slightly modified its rules.
 Dan and his partner are committed to each other but they can also have intercourse with other people.
 That would be Dan’s definition of being monogamish.

 The main difference between being monogamish and polygamous is that when you are polygamous you are in a relationship with more than one person.
 When you are monogamish, you are committed to one person but the two of you can have fun with other people every now and then.

 Contrary to popular belief, being monogamish does not mean Dan Savage is against monogamy.
 He supports it and also gives some of his best tips on how to make monogamy work.
 He also reveals the most common misconceptions about love and monogamy.
-Here is a video of him talking on the subject at Mindvalley’s A-Fest:
+In the video above, he shares more about this topic at Mindvalley’s A-Fest.

-But, before you get to the tips, maybe you should learn a thing or two about monogamy.
+But, before we get to the tips, let’s learn a thing or two about monogamy.

 What Is Monogamy?

 You may not know the exact definition of monogamy, but you are definitely familiar with what it is.
 Monogamy is defined as the practice or state of being married to or having a sexual relationship with only one partner.
 It is the only legal form of marriage in many countries around the world.